 Ideally whatever task pulls that “yes” from you is one that you think will make some sort of difference in your life – one you really want to happen, one that adds something to the life you are living.

 Sometimes, though, the tasks that carry your Go are buried under all of the other stuff you have to do.
-Time management, if you choose to use it, can be a big help when you want to flow with your Go better.
+Getting a handle on that big old To-Do List can be a big help when you want to flow with your Go better.

 Expectations are the stories that we tell ourselves when we wake up in the morning and begin walking through our days and nights.
 They can either help provide the motivation for us to get out of bed or make us want to pull the covers back over our heads.